PRiME: Professionals in Medical Education

 PRiME Network is a chance for you to come together with other educators, share best practice and learn from each other.
-Each session is supported by an experienced facilitator from the Divison of Medical Education.
+Each session is supported by experienced facilitators from the Division of Medical Education.

 PRiME Foundation will focus on the underlying medical education theory, and enable your development as a medical educator.

-To find out how you can get involved, or to request to receive training and development updates including new workshops, please get in touch.
+To find out how you can get involved, or to request to receive training and development updates, please get in touch.

-Please note: We keep securely and share personal information which is sent to us (e.g. name, email, place of work) with relevant individuals within The University of Manchester and/or your local Hospital Trust, so they can share the data with relevant personnel within their organisation.
+Please note: We keep securely and share personal information you send to us (e.g. name, email address, where you work) with relevant individuals within The University of Manchester and your local Hospital Trust / place of work.
 The data will only be shared with people who need it and will be destroyed when no longer needed.
 Anonymised data or quotes may be used to inform future development activity, and reported or published in this context, within the University of Manchester and beyond.
-Giving us your details/information is confirmation of your consent to your data being kept, used and shared in this way.
+Please consult the relevant privacy notice for more information: https://www.manchester.ac.uk/discover/privacy-information/data-protection/privacy-notices/.